 Even in read-only mode, non-administrator users can still clone the Timeboard, rearrange the tiles, snapshot each tile, and view the tile in full screen.
 Any tile rearrangement by a non-administrator user does not persist if the Timeboard is set to read-only.

 A user can find all events related to changes to the Timeboard they are following by searching

 tags:audit, <Timeboard_name> in the main event stream, as each notification event is tagged with those two tags.

 In dashboards, notifications provide the ability to track changes for audit purposes.
 Any changes made creates an event in the event stream that explains the change and displays the user that made the actual change.

-If any changes are made to your dashboards, see them with the following event search:
+See changes with the following event search:

 At the top right corner of a dashboard, click on the gear icon:

 Select Notifications option and enable the notifications: